minprog/app-studio/info/10 Syllabus.md

 On Tuesdays (11-13 Android, 13-15 iOS) and Fridays (13-15 iOS/Android), lab hours will be available to you in order to get help with your assignments.

-Attendance for the class on Monday is mandatory to get credit for the design part of the course.
+Attendance for the class on Monday is mandatory to get credit for the design assignment of that week.

 ## Grades